 - Mobile App

-- A Consumption Charge for the heating and hot water you consume in your home.
-This will be set at a competitive 3.38 pence per kWh inclusive of VAT.
+- a Consumption Charge for the heating and hot water you consume in your home.
+This will be set at a competitive 3.38 pence per kWh inclusive of VAT

-- A Monthly Amenity Charge of £14.54.
-Your district heating charges don't just cover the cost of your heating; they also cover for the provision of the heating system itself (i.e. plant and equipment).
-Your Amenity Charge covers the cost of any installation or refurbishment and any ongoing repairs, servicing and maintenance of the district heating plant and equipment.
+- a Monthly Amenity Charge of £14.54.
+Your district heating charges don't just cover the cost of your heating; they also cover for the provision of the heating system itself (ie plant and equipment).
+Your Amenity Charge covers the cost of any installation or refurbishment and any ongoing repairs, servicing and maintenance of the district heating plant and equipment

-- Charges will be reviewed annually.
+- charges will be reviewed annually

-Yes: if you have opted for the ‘Pay as you Go’ payment method and your credit is about to expire, there is an emergency facility which allows you to borrow a £10.00 heat credit.
+If you have opted for the ‘Pay as you Go’ payment method and your credit is about to expire, there is an emergency facility which allows you to borrow a £10 heat credit.
 The payment recording device (G6 unit), will record this emergency credit and show a negative credit value.
 This is a loan and must be paid back in full before the system can be used again.
 The next time you top-up, you will have to buy more credit than the negative value before your supply is reconnected.

-Sheffield City Council Housing Service is committed to helping residents with advice on how best to use the heating system in an efficient way; the intention is to reduce heating costs for our customers.
+Our Housing Service is committed to helping residents with advice on how best to use the heating system in an efficient way; the intention is to reduce heating costs for our customers.
 Council Housing staff are available to make personal visits and give information, advice and support to all our customers.